sirselim/jetson_nanopore_sequencing/live_basecalling.md

 ont-kingfisher-ui-minion/stable,stable 4.3.22-1~focal all [upgradable from: 4.3.20-1~bionic]
 ```

 The above is indicating that the 5 'core' ONT packages I have installed are wanting to be upgraded to their Focal equivalent (of the same version).
+I will test this when I get a chance and feed back.

+> **⚠ WARNING: installing this is a risk!**
-I will test this when I get a chance and feed back. **To be clear, this is jumping the gun before ONT are ready and have announced that Focal is supported - so as always user beware, there be dragons!!**
+>  **To be clear, this is jumping the gun before ONT are ready and have announced that Focal is supported - so as always user beware, there be dragons!!**

 **UPDATE:** I pulled the triggered and tried installing from the Focal (20.04) ONT repos.
 Everything went very smoothly and I now have a working install: